Overview of Yala Peak and Ganjala Pass Trek

 The trail goes from Langtang to the Ganja La pass and then to the Helambu region.
 After climbing 5,160 meters to the Ganjala Pass, you’ll be able to see beautiful views of the mountains around you.

 The pass is a popular spot for both hikers and mountain climbers, and it’s a great place to test your skills and endurance.
 You can also see Langtang Lirung and other peaks in the area from this spot.

 People called Hyolmo live in Helambu.
 They are shamans and Buddhists.
 People like Helambu for its sweet apples and Buddhist monasteries that have beautiful paintings and decorations.
 Last but not least, you go around the Himalayas once more by going back to Kathmandu from Helambu.

 On the way to Yala Peak and Ganjala Pass Trek

-Climbing Yala Peak and Ganjala Pass can be challenging but exciting based on the weather.
+Climbing Yala Peak and Ganjala Pass can be challenging but exciting, depending on the weather.
 You must already be able to climb uphill with good stamina.
-Ganjala Pass (5,122 meters) is on the way which will be a thrilling experience during your trip.
+Ganjala Pass (5,122 meters) is on the way, which will be a thrilling experience during your trip.
 Before climbing, you can recover and learn new skills in Base Camp.
 You’ll trek through the rocky trails, climb to the snow lines, and then pass glaciated and crevassed terrain, as well as a 300-meter headwall, to reach the summit slope.

 Yala Peak will provide an unforgettable trip because it is the ideal site to climb in the Nepal Himalayas.
 Climbing this peak reveals that the lower regions are home to a diverse range of wild plants and animals.